SioKCronin/knights_tour/README.md

-# Knight's Tour
+# Knight's Tour Problem

-Find the hamiltonian path for a knight on a chessboard, such that they make 63 legal moves and visit each sqare of an 8x8 chessboard exactly once.
+The objective is to find the hamiltonian path for a knight on a chessboard, such that they make 63 legal moves and visit each sqare of an 8x8 chessboard exactly once.
+We will represent the problem as a graph, with each square on the board representing a vertex, and the legal moves between squares represented as edges.

 For context on the scope of the problem, the total search space is 5.02e58 (legal 63 move tours around the board), the number of open tours is 1.31e35 and the approx number of closed tours is 1.33e13.